JachymT/a-level-cs-blog/Computer Systems/1.1/1.1.2/Notes.md

 # Types of Processors

 ## RISC
 Reduced instruction set computer - aim to use as simple instructions to process a higher number of instructions per second.
+Instructions execute faster than in CISC.

 Programs are harder to translate since the compiler is producing more lines of code.
-More RAM is needed to store these instructions.
+More RAM is needed to store these instructions, and RAM access is frequent.
 They use a fixed format for instructions and limited modes of addressing.

 However each instruction requires less **processing power** and complicated **hardware**.
 In RISC proccessors more room is left for registers and cache.
 Since instructions are uniform in execution time, pipelinning becomes feesable.